angie0120/aws-password-policy-compliance-checker/README.md

 # AWS Password Policy Compliance Checker

-This is a Python-based CLI tool to audit AWS account password policies against compliance standards like SOC 2 CC6.2 and NIST 800-53 IA-5.
-It evaluates IAM password policies, detects federated authentication via AWS Identity Center, and generates detailed JSON and CSV reports with remediation recommendations.
+Automate NIST 800-53 and SOC 2 password control validation in AWS using Python & Boto3.

 ---

 ## About this project

-This tool demonstrates how Governance, Risk, and Compliance (GRC) practices can be automated in AWS.
-It assesses password policies, detects federated (SSO) vs IAM users, and provides compliance scoring aligned with recognized frameworks.
+This project demonstrates how GRC engineering can automate AWS compliance assessments.
+It evaluates AWS password policies, detects whether the account uses IAM-managed credentials or federated (SSO) authentication, and generates compliance evidence aligned with NIST 800-53 IA-5 and SOC 2 CC6.2.

-It bridges the gap between cloud security operations and compliance management by producing:

-- Structured evidence of password policy compliance
-- Detailed compliance scoring and control-by-control analysis
-- Actionable remediation steps for failing controls
-- Reports in both machine-readable (JSON) and stakeholder-friendly (CSV) formats

 > **Why this matters**:
-> Weak or misconfigured AWS password policies increase the risk of unauthorized access.
-Manual auditing is error-prone and inconsistent.
-This project automates evaluation, standardizes compliance evidence, and enables faster remediation.
+> It bridges compliance frameworks and cloud security operations by producing structured, audit-ready evidence.

 ---

 ## Overview

 | Area                      | Description                                                              |
 | ------------------------- | ------------------------------------------------------------------------ |